freqlabs/nbd-init/README.md

 ## Caveats

-The `/etc/rc.reroot` script is mandatory for a reroot to succeed in this implementation, which may not be the ideal solution.
-The script can simply be an empty file, but if it cannot be read or exits with an error, `init` will drop the system to single user mode in the middle of the reroot process.
+The `/etc/rc.reroot` script is mandatory for a reroot to succeed in this implementation.
+If it cannot be read or exits with an error, `init` will drop the system to single user mode in the middle of the reroot process.

 Shutdown and reboot have not yet been addressed for the "root on a userland client" use case and are humorously ungraceful at this time.

 The version of init in this repo has not been tested on FreeBSD 10.3, but the concept should not be any different.

-This method of implementing the hook is extremely uninvasive, but may have room for some improvement.
-The hook could be moved to the end of the first phase of a reroot, replacing the code for mounting a tmpfs and copying init over to it.
-These functions could then be performed by the `rc.reroot` script instead, allowing even greater flexibility to the system administrator and taking advantage of existing higher level tools to reduce the complexity of init.

 ## Possibilities